Introduction

 Will there be another nice garden to join the competition with flowers planted in front of this house as soon as it is finished?

-A new house is being built mostly from natural material
+| A new house is being built

 The poor family who lives in the next house will not win the flower competition.
 They rather are planting some vegetables to feed their many children.

-House covered with Nipa and with one of the eight children
+| with one of the eight children

 Children are many family's wealth.
 That may be true in a certain sense: as some kind of a social security.
 But with too many of them they will all get actually poorer and poorer.

-Children, children, children Children in front of our house
+| Children in front of our house

 But the Catholic Church does not seem to care.
 They have thwarted a birth control program initiated by the government.
 They actually should do more for the now living kids to have a decent future since the little Jesus child (Sto.
 Niño) is more worshipped than the adult Jesus as you can see from the banner of the drummer parade during a religious festival.
-And they may get a nicer church if more people with less children are able to donate more money for a better one.

-Sto.
-Niño festival drummer parade Little Catholic Church in Calingnan
+| Sto.
+Niño festival drummer parade

 Ok, that ran a little bit off-course.
 But I cannot just overlook some of the miseries and injustices around.
 I actually only wanted to tell a little about our countryside living.